Further Investigation of the Survivability of Code Technical Debt Items: Results

-To address RQ1, we analyzed the survivability of the code TDIs in each system.
-We have analyzed the survivability both in terms of the survived days and survived commits.
-Fig.~\ref{fig:02_all_issues_box} illustrates the box plots for the distribution of the survived days (left) and commits (right) for the detected code TDIs.
-The plots are presented on a log-scale to make the representation easier to read.
-We observe that the median of the distributions are not significantly different across all systems for the number of survived days.
-However, the median of the distribution for survived days is higher in the case of \textit{OS2} and the median of the distributions for survived commits are lower in the case of \textit{Ind2} and \textit{OS2}.
+To address the research question, we analysed the survivability of the code TDIs collected from two industrial systems and 31 open-source systems from the Apache Foundation.
+We have analysed the survivability both in terms of the survived days and survived commits.
+The breakdown of identified code TDIs per system per type is summarised in Table~\ref{tab1:tdi_count}.
+Figure~\ref{fig:02_all_issues_box} illustrates the box plots for the distribution of the survived days (left) and commits (right) for the detected code TDIs.
+The first and second rows belong to the industrial systems, and the third row belongs to the open-source systems.
+The plots are presented on a log scale to make the representation easier to read.
+We observe that the medians of the distributions are not significantly different across different types of code TDI for the number of survived days and the number of survived commits.
+However, they are much lower in the industrial systems for all types of code TDIs.

-Fig.~\ref{fig:07_issue_type_density} presents the density distribution for code TDI types based on the observations.
-Fig.~\ref{fig:07_issue_type_density}.a and Fig.~\ref{fig:07_issue_type_density}.b are for \textit{Bugs} for the number of survived days and survived commits respectively.
-The density distribution for the number of survived days and commits in Bugs are mostly similar in all systems.
-However, \texttt{Ind2} has a higher distribution peak, especially in the distribution of the number of commits.

-Fig.~\ref{fig:07_issue_type_density}.c and Fig.~\ref{fig:07_issue_type_density}.d present the density distribution for \textit{Code Smells} for the number of survived days and survived commits respectively.
-The density distribution for the number of survived days and commits in Code Smells are mostly similar in all systems.
-However, \texttt{Ind2} has a distinctly higher distribution peak, especially for Code Smells.

-Fig.~\ref{fig:07_issue_type_density}.e and Fig.~\ref{fig:07_issue_type_density}.f present the density distribution for \textit{Vulnerabilities} for the number of survived days and survived commits respectively.
-The density distribution for the number of survived days and commits in Vulnerabilities are similar in all open-source systems.
-The density distributions for industrial cases have lower peaks.
-The peaks in the industrial systems are less right-skewed as well.
-This indicates that code TDIs in this type have longer survival times both in terms of the number of survived days and commits compared to open-source systems.

-Table~\ref{tab:issues_descriptives} summarizes the descriptive statistics for the number of survived days and commits for all five systems.
+In the case of Industrial 2, SonarQube did not detect any vulnerabilities (marked as ``No Observations'' in Figure~\ref{fig:02_all_issues_box}).
+For this particular system, we have analysed the last two years only.
+The fact that vulnerabilities are often reported only until some time has passed might explain why we have not found any vulnerabilities in this particular case.
+Similarly, in Table~\ref{tab:issues_descriptives}, the presented descriptive statistics, for the case of industrial 2, are only for code smells and bugs, and they should be interpreted keeping this in mind.